Friendship Bridge (Brazil–Paraguay)

 The Friendship Bridge (Puente de la Amistad, Ponte da Amizade) is an arch bridge connecting the Brazilian city of Foz do Iguaçu and the Paraguayan city of Ciudad del Este.

 History and importance

 Paraguayan President Alfredo Stroessner (right) and Brazilian President Humberto de Alencar Castelo Branco, during the opening ceremonies of the Friendship Bridge on 27 March 1965.

 The bridge construction treaty was signed on May 29, 1956, by the governments of Brazil and Paraguay.
 On November 14, 1956, the commission responsible for the project's design and execution was established.
 At the time of its construction in 1962, the bridge held the world record for the longest span for a reinforced concrete, fixed-arch bridge, at 290 meters.

 The bridge is very important to the economies of both Foz do Iguaçu and Ciudad del Este.
+More than 40,000 vehicles cross the bridge each day.

 BR-277 begins immediately after the end of the bridge in the Brazilian side, and National Route N° 7 in the Paraguayan side.